jjanvier/akeneo-pim-community-dev/src/Pim/Bundle/CatalogBundle/Elasticsearch/Filter/search_specification.rst

 ~~~~~~~~~
 Operators
 .........
-All operators except CONTAINS and DOES NOT CONTAINS are the same than with the text_area attributes but apply on the field directly instead of the ``.raw`` subfield.
+All operators except CONTAINS and DOES NOT CONTAINS are the same than with the text_area attributes but apply on the field directly instead of the ``.preprocessed`` subfield.

 CONTAINS
 """"""""